yoren/wp-a11y-docs/index.md

 ---

 {: .warning }
 Please note: this website is work in progress and is still in the setup phase.
-Thes knowledge base has no content yet and the site needs an accessibility audit.
+This knowledge base has no content yet and the site needs an accessibility audit.
 Please visit, for now, the documentation on the [Make WordPress Accessible Handbook](https://make.wordpress.org/accessibility/handbook/).

-This website wants to provide you with answers.
-How to design and create an accessible website or plugin, how to write accessible content and what is important to comply to legislation.
-With documentation, examples (do and don't) and reliable, up-to-date resources.
+This website aims to provide you with answers about WordPress and accessibility.
+How do you design and create an accessible website or plugin?
+How do you write accessible content?
+What do you need to know to comply with international legislation?

+We'll provide documentation, effective examples (both what to do and what to avoid) and reliable, up-to-date resources.

-Next to this we are developing a pattern library with code example.
+Additionally, we are developing a pattern library with code examples.
 We aim to meet [WCAG 2.2 AA](https://www.w3.org/WAI/WCAG22/quickref/).

-Do you miss a topic, did you find an error or do you have a great idea?
+Did we miss a topic?
+Did you find an error or have a great idea?
 Create an issue on our [GitHub repository wpaccessibility/wp-a11y-docs](https://github.com/wpaccessibility/wp-a11y-docs/issues/).

-We also would like to [invite you to contribute](/docs/contribute/) to this Knowledge Base.
+We would like to [invite you to contribute](/docs/contribute/) to this Knowledge Base.

 Let's make the web for everyone.